-Carcinogen means a substance or a mixture of substances which induce cancer or increase its incidence.
+[Carcinogen means a substance or a mixture of substances which induce cancer or increase its incidence.]
+Carcinogenicity refers to the induction of cancer or an increase in the incidence of cancer occurring after exposure to a substance or mixture.
 Substances and mixtures which have induced benign and malignant tumors in well-performed experimental studies on animals are considered also to be presumed or suspected human carcinogens unless there is strong evidence that the mechanism of tumor formation is not relevant for humans.